LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 ```

-Check out our Tutorial 3 for more informations.
+Check out our Tutorial 3 for more information.

-## Contributivity mesuring methods
+## Contributivity measurement methods

-To use contributivity mesuring tools, you will have to set parameters to your `scenario` object.
+To use contributivity measurement tools, you will have to set parameters to your `scenario` object.
 ```
 scenario_params['methods'] = ["Shapley values"]
 ```